 Disable server-side cache.
-In this case, Wget will send the remote server appropriate directives (Cache-Control: no-cache and Pragma: no-cache) to get the file from the remote service, rather than returning the cached version.
+In this case, Wget will send the remote server an appropriate directive (Pragma: no-cache) to get the file from the remote service, rather than returning the cached version.
 This is especially useful for retrieving and flushing out-of-date documents on proxy servers.